Followers

 Author's comment:

-People who live in or are familiar with the New York area might be amused to see famous names of places where they have lived, worked or commuted being cited as part of a great military campaign, and one for the life of the nation at that.
-Our First Patriots had no idea that the swampy lowlands and rugged uplands of the Bronx and Westchester where they fought would become part of arguably the greatest metropolis in the world.
-What are neighborhoods and by-ways today, are also hallowed ground.
+People who live in or are familiar with the New York area might be amused to see famous names of places where they have lived, worked, or commuted being cited as part of a great military campaign and one for the life of the nation at that.
+Our First Patriots had no idea that the swampy lowlands and rugged uplands of the Bronx and Westchester, where they fought, would become part of arguably the greatest metropolis in the world.
+What neighborhoods and byways are today are also hallowed ground.
 We should never forget that.

 No comments: